day8/re-frame/docs/WIP/README.md

 An `event` acts as the **1st domino**.

-An event might be initiated by a user clicking a button, or entering a field, or it might be initiated by another agent, like "a websocket receiving a packet".
+An event might be initiated by a user clicking a button, or entering a field, or it might be caused by another agent, such as a websocket which just receiving a new message.
 Without the impulse of a triggering `event`, no 5 domino cascade occurs.
 So, it is only because of `events` that a re-frame app is propelled, loop iteration after loop iteration, from one state to the next.

 re-frame is `event` driven.

 The **2nd domino**, `event handling`, involves computing how the application should respond/change to the new `event` occurrence.

 Event handlers produce `effects` or, more accurately, a **description** of `effects`.
 These descriptions say how the state of an SPA itself should change, and sometimes they also say how the outside world should change (localstore, cookies, databases, emails, etc).

 The **3rd domino** takes these descriptions (of `effects`) and actions them.
 Makes them real.